‘Teen Mom OG’ Star Catelynn Lowell Gushes Over Daughters, Says She Is ‘Blessed’ To Be Their Mommy

-It has been nearly two-weeks since Teen Mom OG star Catelynn Lowell gave birth to her daughter Vaeda Luma.
+It has been nearly two weeks since Teen Mom OG star Catelynn Lowell gave birth to her daughter Vaeda Luma.
 The couple recently revealed the first pictures of their baby girl on Instagram and now, Catelynn is sharing a photo of her daughters Novalee and Vaeda and gushing over the fact that she feels “blessed” to be their mommy.

-The photo shows Catelynn and Tyler’s four-year-old daughter together, with Nova smiling, looking excited to be a big sister.
+The photo shows Catelynn and Tyler’s 4-year-old daughter together, with Nova smiling, looking excited to be a big sister.
 In her hair, Nova wears a bright pink bow along with a white shirt that has her initials monogrammed and which reads “big sister.”
 Beside her, Vaeda is wearing a white headband and a onesie that reads “little sister.”
 Along with the photo, Catelynn included a cute caption about her girls.

 “The love I have for these girls is SO unbelievably HUGE!!
 I’m so blessed to be the mommy to them!!! #mygirls#blessed #novalee #vaeda #sisters”